takuwwwo/p2_continuous_control/Report.md

 and compare their performances.

 For training the critic, TD(0) is optimized in all three algorithms.
+The actor is optimized so that the actor model would select the action which the critic values higher.

 As optimizer, [Adam optimizer](https://arxiv.org/abs/1412.6980) is used in all algorithms.